Indian Olympiad Qualifier in Mathematics

 Negative Marking: None

-Note – The no of Questions in IOQM will be updated as soon as we get our hands on the new notifications or information that will be shared on the official page of MTAI, IAPT, and HBCSE.
+Note – The no of Questions in IOQM will be updated as soon as we obtain the new notifications, or through information that will be shared on the official page of MTAI, IAPT, and HBCSE.

 Online enrolment for IOQM has already started and interested candidates can visit the IAPT website (iaptexam.in) to register for the test.